snschroeder/chessboard/README.md

         Or is that a sign that my data organization/distribution is flawed?

     Bugs to address:
-        when an enemy pawn is 1 square directly in front of the enemy king, it registers as an attack,
+        when an enemy pawn is 1 square directly in front of the player king, it registers as an attack when it shouldn't when pawns promote, if they're on the d-file, it causes an error due to conflicting keys on promoting a pawn, warning: cannot perform a react state update on an unmounted component verify checkmate works under all cases - rook with rook did not register -- was a timing issue.
+Bot moved immediately after player moved, state hadn't updated in time undo adds a duplicate piece to piecelist (does not display, though).
+Might not be a persistent problem once I change how I test it

     Short term goals;
         display piece graveyard